Bookbinding: learn to bind artists' books

 This course is designed to develop your ideas using the book format.
-We will explore the relationship between the structure and the concept of the book by experimenting with simple print or mark making techniques and a range of book styles which will culminate in a unique hand-made book or small edition exploring sequence, narrative and space.
-You are encouraged to follow your own interests and the workshop format of the course will support the development of your ideas.
+You will explore the relationship between the structure and the concept of the book by experimenting with simple print or mark making techniques and a range of book styles which will culminate in a unique hand-made book or small edition.
+You will be encouraged to follow your own interests and the workshop format of the course will support the development of your ideas.
 There will be a mixture of group demonstrations and individual tutorial support and some of the demonstrations will be determined by student requirements.

 What will we cover?

 You will be introduced to a range of book structures; from simple folded books through to more complex multi-sectioned books.
 Using simple print methods such as mono print and rubber stamping and exploring the creative possibilities of collage, you will develop skills in both the production and design of a handmade book.
 This will enable you to develop your individual skills and creativity and the tools to create more complex and experimental bindings.

 By the end of this course you should be able to...

 - Select and use appropriate materials

 - Practise simple print and other creative visual methods to produce content for books

 - Demonstrate an understanding of the book structure in relation to its contents.